MrWinRock/chadchat-backend/README.md

 # ChadChat Backend

 This is the backend for ChadChat, a chat application.
-The backend is built using Node.js, Express.js, and MongoDB.
+The backend is built using Node.js, Express.js, MongoDB, Socket.io, and Twilio.

 ## Technologies Used